jeremievalili/100-days-of-code/log.md

 **Thoughts**: Not easy to do a project in one day for the moment with my skill... but I'm on fire!

 **Link to work**:

+### Day 2: April 23, Tuesday

+**Today's Progress**: Work on Promises, the Javascript function

+**Thoughts**: I need to be more focus on work , I've made 2 exercices for understand the concept but it takes me too much time to get that...
+Maybe with time.

+**Link to work**: Nothing...